ajfisher/building-droids-with-js/slides.md

 abstraction with hardware libraries but even with good libraries you need to write a lot of code.

-You have insane limitations.
-It’s like going back to the 80s - an arduino for example has TWO KILOBYTES of RAM.

 ---

 ### Working low level